Brainsware/sauce/README.md

 Sauce is a general purpose library providing containers and functions that ease development in PHP.
-Currently only features up to PHP 5.3.x are supported, but a 5.4.x branch especially taking advantage of traits will be added soon.
+This branch only supports features up to PHP 5.3.x.
+For the current PHP version, please see the master branch, for other PHP versions, please checkout our project page.

 Provided classes: